 - 4 eggs

 - Let the butter melt very slowly on low heat.
-Break all the biscuits in small pieces.
-Line a cake tin with baking paper.
+Break all the cookies in small pieces.
+Line a cake tin with baking paper.375 gram butter, 275 gram Graham crackers

 - Mix the eggs and sugar together.
 Carefully add the cocoa powder through a sieve into the egg/sugar mixture.
 Pour in the melted butter.
 Do this one step at the time to make it easier to incorporate the butter into the mix.
 As soon as the butter is entirely incorporated into the mix add the biscuits and stir everything together so all biscuit pieces are coated with chocolate.
-Put everything in the cake tin
+Put everything in the cake tin4 eggs, 250 gram sugar, 125 gram cacao powder

 - Put in the fridge and leave to stand at least 4 hours or preferably overnight to become solid enough to cut.